Café Terrace at Night by Vincent van Gogh

 The brightness of the night sky and the night effects were rendered by the master by means of the complementary technique.
 Contrasting colors of dark blue, warm yellow, and orange in this particular case.
 Van Gogh was mostly painting on the spot while creating his famous artworks and oil paintings.

 Fascinated by night and its colorful depth, van Gogh believed in the richness of night hues and achieved the radiance of paints in his masterpiece by avoiding black – the color of darkness and dullness.
 Light and night are the queens and the kings in this night painting.
 Like in Starry Night, his last work in the trilogy, the celestial positions in the sky of the painting are accurate, according to astronomical data.

 The original café was renovated at the beginning of the 1990s to replicate the painting and keeps attracting admirers of Van Gogh’s talent from all over the world.

-The artwork’s current home is the Kröller-Müller Museum in Netherlands.
+Café Terrace at night current home is the Kröller-Müller Museum in the Netherlands.